mongodb/docs/source/includes/fact-mongoimport-usage.rst

 Simple Usage
 ````````````

-:program:`mongoimport` restores a database from a backup taken with
+:binary:`~bin.mongoimport` restores a database from a backup taken with
-:program:`mongoexport`.
-Most of the arguments to :program:`mongoexport` also
+:binary:`~bin.mongoexport`.
+Most of the arguments to :binary:`~bin.mongoexport` also
-exist for :program:`mongoimport`.
+exist for :binary:`~bin.mongoimport`.

-In the following example, :program:`mongoimport` imports the data in
+In the following example, :binary:`~bin.mongoimport` imports the data in
 the :term:`JSON` data from the ``contacts.json`` file into the collection
 ``contacts`` in the ``users`` database.